 RARFA was the first regional research framework to be completed, created in partnership with Kilmartin Museum and working with those in the archaeological community who are actively researching the archaeology of Argyll.

-The second of our regional research framework projects covers the archaeology of the local authority areas of the City of Edinburgh, East Lothian, Midlothian and the Scottish Borders.
-This framework will be launched online soon.
+This regional research framework project covers the archaeology of the local authority areas of the City of Edinburgh, East Lothian, Midlothian and the Scottish Borders.
+This framework will be launched online in 2023.

 The SIRFA project is developing a regional research framework for the three island groups of the Western Isles, Shetland and Orkney.
-Look out for our next event in Orkney in 2021.
+The final framework is due to be launched in 2024.

 Future plans are being put in place for a regional framework of West Central Scotland – the ‘Clyde Valley’.
 This three year project began in 2023.